 We finish this section by explaining the main difference between our model and models with standard positive externalities.
-Informally, in the model of [22] for the FAX market, when a new agent buy the good (a FAX machine), he has a personal benefit and he also increases the value of the network of FAX machines.
-This are positive externalities which are felt only by the adopters of the good.
-In our case, when an agent chooses to invest in security, we have to distinguish between two positive externalities: one is felt by the agents in state S and the other is felt by the agent in state N. Indeed as $\gamma$ increases, both populations experience a decrease of their probability of loss but the value of this decrease is not the same in both populations.
-We call the 'public externalities' the decrease felt by agents in state N and it is given by $g(\gamma) = p(0,0) - p(0,\gamma) \ge 0$ .
+Informally, in the model of [25] for the FAX market, when a new agent buys the good (a FAX machine), he has a personal benefit and he also increases the value of the network of FAX machines.
+This is a positive externality which are felt only by the adopters of the good.
+Indeed, when this agent buys the good, this is a negative externality on the agents who did not buy the good (see [26], Example A9 in [17]).
+In our case, when an agent chooses to invest in security, the externalities are always positive and we have to distinguish between two positive externalities: one is felt by the agents in state S and the other is felt by the agent in state N. Indeed as γ increases, both populations experience a decrease of their probability of loss but the value of this decrease is not the same in both populations.
+We call the 'public externalities' the decrease felt by agents in state N and it is given by $q(\gamma) = p(0,0) - p(0,\gamma) > 0$.
 We call the 'private externalities' the decrease felt only by agents in state S and it is given by $g(\gamma) + h(\gamma) = p(0,0) - p(1,\gamma) \ge g(\gamma).$

 First note that the notations are consistent.
-In particular, Equation (12) still gives the willingness to pay for self-protection in a network with a fraction $\gamma^e$ of the agents in state S. We are still dealing with positive externalities, however this does not imply that h'(.)>0 (as it is the case in [22]).
-Instead, positive externalities (i.e. the fact that both the public externalities $g(\gamma)$ and the private externalities $g(\gamma) + h(\gamma)$ are increasing in $\gamma$ ) only ensures that:
+In particular, Equation (9) still gives the willingness to pay for self-protection in a network with a fraction γ^e of the agents in state S. We are still dealing with positive externalities, however this does not imply that h'(.) > 0 (as it is the case in [25]).
+Instead, positive externalities (i.e. the fact that both the public externalities $g(\gamma)$ and the private externalities $g(\gamma) + h(\gamma)$ are increasing in γ) only ensures that:

-$$g'(.) \ge 0$$ and, $g'(.) + h'(.) \ge 0$ .
-(19)
+$$g'(.) \ge 0$$ and, $g'(.) + h'(.) \ge 0.$ (16)

-Assumption (19) only ensures the sensible fact that the more agents invest in self-protection, the more secure the network becomes.
-In particular, we can still have h'(.) < 0 so that there is no coordination problem (no critical mass).
+Assumption (16) ensures the sensible fact that the more agents invest in self-protection, the more secure the network becomes (this is the total effect).
+If in addition, $h'(.) \ge 0$, then adoption of security increases others' incentive to invest (this is the marginal effect) and there might be a critical mass effect.
+Recent works on the marginal effect include Segal's increasing externalities [17] or Topkis'supermodularity [18].
+On the contrary when h'(.) < 0, there is no coordination problem (no critical mass).
 However, we show in the next section that even in this case, the equilibrium is not socially efficient.
 The intuition for this fact is that incentives are not anymore aligned and since agent benefits from the investment in security of the other agents, they prefers to 'free-ride' the investment of the other agents.